Japandi TV Unit - Serenity & Functionality

 Japandi TV Cabinet — Minimalism with Warmth

-A Japandi TV cabinet is more than just a place to put your television.
+A Japandi TV cabinet is more than just a place to put the television.
 In a Japandi interior, it's a design statement — low to the ground, made of warm solid wood, with flowing lines and without unnecessary trinkets.
-The Japandi style combines Japanese minimalism with Scandinavian warmth: wood you can feel, shapes that mimic nature, a calming look that makes the screen completely disappear when the TV is off.
+The Japandi style combines Japanese minimalism with Scandinavian warmth: wood you can feel, shapes that mimic nature, a calming aesthetic that makes the screen disappear completely when the TV is off.
 At Industrial Home, you'll find TV cabinets that perfectly complement a Japandi living room.

 What Makes a TV Cabinet 'Japandi'?